attestantio/vouch/docs/configuration.md

     style: best
     # beacon-node-addresses are the addresses from which to receive sync committee contributions.
     beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]

+# blockrelay provides information about working with local execution clients and remote relays for block proposals.
+# Configuration information for this section can be found in the execution layer documentation.
+blockrelay:
+  fallback-fee-recipient: '0x0000000000000000000000000000000000000001'

 ```

 ## Hierarchical configuration.